Nick Lucas: Recording career

 In 1912, at the age of fifteen, Lucas delivered his inaugural record performance, in particular for Thomas Edison's phonograph company.
 He retrospectively described the inventor as a "very nice man who was genuinely interested in the proper recording of string instruments."

 In 1922, at the age of 25, he gained renown with his hit renditions of "Pickin' the Guitar" and "Teasin' the Frets" for Pathé.
 In 1923, Gibson Guitars proposed to build him a concert guitar with a deeper body.
 Known as the "Nick Lucas Special," it became a popular model with guitarists such as Bob Dylan.
 It was this guitar's outline that was later used as the basis for the Gibson Les Paul solid body electric guitar.
 Also in 1923, he began recording for Brunswick and remained one of their exclusive artists until 1932.

 In 1929, Lucas co-starred in the Warner Bros. two-color Technicolor musical, Gold Diggers of Broadway, in which he introduced the two hit songs "Painting the Clouds with Sunshine" and "Tiptoe Through the Tulips", which survives in a fully synchronized and preserved Vitaphone disc.
 The same year, Lucas was featured in the studio's all-star revue, The Show of Shows.
 Lucas turned down Warner Bros. seven-year contract offer, which went instead to fellow crooner Dick Powell.

 In April 1930, Warner bought Brunswick and gave him his own orchestra, billed on his records as "The Crooning Troubadours".
 This arrangement lasted until December 1931, when Warner licensed Brunswick to the American Record Corporation (ARC).
 The new owners were not as extravagant as Warner Bros. had previously been and Lucas lost his orchestra and eventually left Brunswick in 1932.
 He made two recordings for Durium in 1932 for their Hit of the Week series.
 These would prove to be his last major recordings.

 Lucas spent the rest of his career performing on radio, in night clubs and dance halls.
 He made a number of recordings for small or independent labels, including Cavalier, where he was billed as the "Cavalier Troubadour."
 In 1944, he reprised some of his old hits in soundies movie musicals and filmed another group of songs for Snader Telescriptions in 1951, including his hit of "Walkin' My Baby Back Home".

 He signed with Accent in 1955 and remained with the label for 25 years.
 Lucas once made an extended eight-month tour of Australia when he was on the road.
 In the mid-1970s he came to the attention of a new generation, being heard on the soundtracks of a handful of period films, after he was chosen to record the vocal refrains for The Great Gatsby.
-As of 2025, Nick Lucas has had one of the longest singing careers, spanning 64 years.
+As of 2026, Nick Lucas has had one of the longest singing careers ever, spanning 69 years.